Lebanese food (1 piece)

 Portion Control

-Start by moderating the portion sizes of foods that tend to be high in carbohydrates, such as breads and rice.
-Smaller portions can help manage glucose levels better.
+Start by moderating the portions of high-carbohydrate Lebanese dishes such as pita bread, rice, and hummus.
+Smaller portions will help manage glucose levels better.

 Choose Whole Grains

-Opt for whole grain options like whole wheat pita instead of refined breads.
-These are digested more slowly and can prevent spikes.
+Opt for whole grain options when available, like whole wheat pita bread, to help reduce glucose spikes.

 Discover